Appearance

 7.3 The Parity Testing/Debugging Loop

-The CEmu parity campaign was Hunter's core methodology for achieving correctness: systematically compare every subsystem against the reference implementation, prioritize fixes by dependency order, and verify each fix pushes the divergence point further.
+The CEmu parity campaign was my core methodology for achieving correctness: systematically compare every subsystem against the reference implementation, prioritize fixes by dependency order, and verify each fix pushes the divergence point further.
 The AI executed this methodology at scale.
 Here's how it worked:

 Phase 1: Systematic Comparison Research

-Hunter directed a comprehensive audit of every peripheral subsystem against CEmu's C source.
+I directed a comprehensive audit of every peripheral subsystem against CEmu's C source.
 Claude deployed 8 parallel subagents simultaneously, each assigned a different subsystem:

 - Agent comparing CPU execution (cpu.c vs execute.rs)